-I tried automated cross-account backup of AWS Secrets Manager secrets
+I tried automatic backup of AWS Secrets Manager secrets across accounts

 This page has been translated by machine translation.
 View original

-Hello, this is Arahira from the Cloud Business Division, Consulting Department (@eiraces).
+Hello, I'm Arahira from the Cloud Business Division, Consulting Department (@eiraces).

-Have you ever wanted to take backups of your AWS Secrets Manager secrets across accounts?
+Have you ever wanted to create cross-account backups of secrets stored in AWS Secrets Manager?

 AWS Secrets Manager Cross Account Backup

-The mechanism works like this: when a secret is created or updated in the source account, EventBridge detects the API call, and a Lambda function in the backup account retrieves and replicates the secret from the source account.
+The mechanism works like this: when a secret is created or updated in the source account's Secrets Manager, EventBridge detects the API call, and a Lambda function in the backup account retrieves and replicates the secret from the source account.

 The backed-up secrets are saved in the backup account with the naming convention <ACCOUNT>/<REGION>/<SOURCE_NAME>.

-It's great that you can immediately see which account and region the secret came from.
+It's good that you can see at a glance which account and region it came from.

-Here's a simple diagram of the configuration for this entry.
+Here's a simple configuration diagram for this entry.
 We'll deploy the following structure using CloudFormation (via Service Catalog).

 In the backup account, clone the repository we'll be using.

-Note that it doesn't matter which account you do this in, as long as it can be referenced as described below.
+Note that it doesn't matter which account you use as long as it has proper access, as mentioned below.

 git clone https://github.com/aws-samples/aws-secrets-manager-cross-account-backup.git